ios-xr/telemetry-go-collector/Dialout-collector-howto.md

 #### Install grpc go:
 `  $ go get -u google.golang.org/grpc`

+#### Install elasticsearch go client:
+   This is only needed if you want to push the data to elasticsearch
+`  $ go get github.com/elastic/go-elasticsearch`

 Almost ready to write the collector, just make sure "go", "protoc" and "protoc-gen-go" are comming from place you intend them to be used from